Saugus Iron Works National Historic Site: History

 During the 17th century, iron was used to manufacture a number of indispensable goods, including nails, horseshoes, cookware, tools, and weapons.
 The production of iron required a complex manufacturing process that could only be done by an industrial enterprise.
 This process was not available in North America during the early years of English colonization, which meant that all iron goods had to be imported.
 As it took at least two months to sail to the nearest foundry, iron goods were very expensive.

 Winthrop believed that because the colonies had a cheap and abundant supply of raw materials, an iron works in Massachusetts could produce goods that could be sold profitably in the New England and Chesapeake Colonies as well as in England itself.
 In 1641, Winthrop sailed to England to get the capital he needed to fund the enterprise.
 The Company of Undertakers for the Iron Workes [sic] in New England was founded to finance the project.
 Winthrop selected a site in Braintree, Massachusetts (now part of present-day Quincy, Massachusetts) as the location of the first Iron Works.
 Construction began in 1644 and was completed in 1645.
 On October 15, 1645, Winthrop secured the Undertakers an exemption from taxes and a 21-year monopoly on iron production from the Massachusetts General Court.
 The Braintree Iron Works, however, was unsuccessful due to a lack of iron ore in the area and an inadequate supply of water to power the machinery.

 In 1645, the Undertakers wrote to Winthrop informing him that Richard Leader, a merchant from Salehurst who was familiar with the iron making process, would replace him as manager of the Iron Works.
 After arriving in Massachusetts, Leader reviewed the previous site survey and looked into some other locations.
-He selected a location in Lynn, Massachusetts (now part of present-day Saugus) on the Saugus River.
+He selected a location on the Saugus River.
 The river was navigable for shallow draft vessels and could be dammed to power machinery.
 The surrounding forests could be used to make charcoal.
 Bog ore could be mined from nearby ponds, swamps, riverbeds, and bogs.
 Limestone, which was normally used for flux, was not available, but through trial and error it was found that gabbro, which could be mined in nearby Nahant, would work as a flux.